nhiratani/IBL_variability/README.md

 - - -

-- Please see [IBL ONE Website](https://int-brain-lab.github.io/ONE/) for the documentation and setup guide for the IBL analysis environment.
+- Please see [IBL ONE Website](https://int-brain-lab.github.io/ONE/) for the documentation and setup guide for the IBL data analysis environment.